-Financial market risks related to interest rates, foreign currency exchange rates and equity prices are described in our 2019 Annual Report on Form 10-K. During the second quarter of fiscal 2020, the rapid, global spread of COVID-19 and the fear it has created has resulted in significant declines in the condition of economies and financial markets globally, that could cause a global recession.
+Financial market risks related to interest rates, foreign currency exchange rates and equity prices are described in our 2019 Annual Report on Form 10-K. Beginning in the second quarter of fiscal 2020, the rapid, global spread of COVID-19 and the uncertainty it has created has resulted in significant volatility in the condition of economies and financial markets globally, that could cause a global recession.
 This has adversely affected certain of our investments.
 See "Notes to Condensed Consolidated Financial Statements, Note 2.
 Composition of Certain Financial Statement Items" and "Risk Factors" in this Quarterly Report.
-In addition, while the fair value of our investment portfolio is subject to higher interest rate risk based on an increased holdings in marketable debt securities at March 29, 2020, a hypothetical increase in interest rates of 100 basis points across the entire yield curve on such holdings would have resulted in a negligible decrease in the fair value of our holdings.
+In addition, the fair value of our investment portfolio is subject to higher interest rate risk based on an increased holdings in marketable debt securities at June 28, 2020, and a hypothetical increase in interest rates of 100 basis points across the entire yield curve on such holdings would have resulted in a decrease of \$31 million in the fair value of our holdings.
 We do not currently anticipate any other near-term changes in the nature of our financial market risk exposures or in management's objectives and strategies with respect to managing such exposures.